kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 **Web 2.0**: User-generated content, host-generated authority.
 Content was user-generated and social interaction was now facilitated through centralized platforms that streamlined content creation.
 However, the shift in authority from individual hosts to these platforms raises concerns about user control over data and content.

+**WebRTC**: A free, open-source project providing web browsers and mobile applications with real-time communication capabilities via simple APIs, enabling peer-to-peer connections without requiring plugins or downloads.

+**Whisper**: A communication protocol in the Ethereum stack that allows for secure, low-level messaging between nodes.

 ## X

+**XMPP (Extensible Messaging and Presence Protocol)**: An open communication protocol designed for instant messaging, presence information, and contact list maintenance, serving as the foundation for many decentralized messaging platforms.

 ## Y